 Patients living with neurological disorders have complex health needs.
 There is no one-stop-shop to meet those needs but we do have a signposting team in place to help you to access the support you need.

-Two Neurology Care Advisors (NCA’s) work within the Neuro-Rehabilitation team supporting Neurology patients with long term conditions, their carers and health and social care professionals, to access information, give advice and signposting within both, statutory, third sector and charitable organisations.
-The Neurology Care Advisors provide non-clinical information, advice, support and signposting to all those affected by a long term neurological condition in Cornwall.
-The NCA Service has a pivotal role in ensuring that individuals do not feel isolated by their condition and provides advice and guidance.
+Two neurology care advisors (NCAs) work within the neuro-rehabilitation team supporting neurology people with long term conditions, their carers and health and social care professionals, to access information, give advice and signposting to relevant services and support.
+The NCA service has a pivotal role in ensuring that individuals do not feel isolated by their condition and provides advice and guidance.

 The service is available from 9am to 5pm Monday to Friday with an answer phone service out of hours.
 You can contact Mary and Bernadette on 01209 318106.